Best AEO Readiness Analysis Tools to Close the AI Citation Gap

 We evaluated each AEO readiness analysis tool against criteria that matter most for teams managing large content portfolios:

-- Core AEO depth: Multi-engine tracking, citation analysis, content scoring, and readiness diagnostics
+Core AEO depth: Multi-engine tracking, citation analysis, content scoring, and readiness diagnostics, including whether the platform functions as a full AEO software suite or a focused AEO checker

 What is an AEO readiness analysis tool?